Democrats say Trump impeachment charges must come swiftly

 House members are preparing to vote on the articles of impeachment in the Judiciary Committee, possibly as soon as next week.
 The committee set a Monday hearing to receive the Intelligence Committee's report outlining the findings against the president.

 The House is expecting a full vote by Christmas.
-The would send the issue to the Senate for a trial in the new year.
+That would send the issue to the Senate for a trial in the new year.

 Associated Press writers Matthew Daly, Zeke Miller, Alan Fram, Andrew Taylor, Colleen Long, Eric Tucker and Padmananda Rama contributed to this report.